codetyme/laravel-temp-password/README.md

 ## 🧠 How It Works

-Once installed, the package **automatically hooks into Laravel’s default authentication**.
+Once installed, the package automatically hooks into Laravel’s default authentication.
 No need to change `Auth::attempt()` or override any guards.

 You can log in with either:
 - Regular user password
-- A one-time, time-limited **temporary password**
+- A one-time, time-limited temporary password

 ---